snail007/goproxy/README.md

 #### **5.16 Certificate parameters using Base64 data**
 By default, the -C and -K parameters are the paths of CRT certificates and key files,
-If it is the beginning of base64://, then it is considered that the data behind is Base64 encoded and will be used after decoding..
+If it is the beginning of base64://, then it is considered that the data behind is Base64 encoded and will be used after decoding.

+#### **5.17 Intelligent mode**
+Intelligent mode setting which can be one of intelligent|direct|parent.
+default:intelligent.
+The meaning of each value is as follows:
+`--intelligent=direct`, Targets that are not in blocked directly connected.
+`--intelligent=parent`, Targets that are not in direct connect to parent proxy.
+`--intelligent=intelligent`, Targets that are not in direct and blocked Neither can intelligently judge on whether to connetc parent proxy.

-#### **5.17.view help**
+#### **5.18.view help**
 `./proxy help socks`

 ### **6.Proxy protocol conversion**